carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .output}

 The information above includes a report of the min, max, mean, and standard deviation values, along with the data type.
 If we want to see specific quantiles, we can use xarray's `.quantile()` method.
-For example for the 25% and 75% quartiles:
+For example for the 25% and 75% quantiles:

 ```python
 print(raster_ams_b9.quantile([0.25, 0.75]))